alantgeo/vicmap2osm/README.md

     ./bin/reportOverlap.js dist/conflate/noOSMAddressWithinBlock.geojson dist/conflate/noOSMAddressWithinBlock.overlaps.geojson

-From here we used the following to identify the node IDS to delete and locations to re-import:
+From here we used the following to identify the node IDs to delete and locations to re-import:

     ./bin/findAndRemove.js dist/conflate/noOSMAddressWithinBlock.overlaps.geojson dist/candidates/newAddressesInBlocksWithoutAnyExisting/_DONE/ dist/Stage3Repair_NodeIdsToDelete.txt dist/Stage3Repair_LocationsToReInsert.txt

 https://www.openstreetmap.org/changeset/160190587 was completed via JOSM, deleting nodes which were corrupted at import.
 3 had since been deleted, 1 had been merged into a building way, the rest had been untouched.

-Then re-imported the fixed nodes with:
+Then we filter out the nodes to be re-imported with:

+    ./bin/filterReInserts.js dist/Stage3Repair_LocationsToReInsert.txt dist/candidates-r2/newAddressesInBlocksWithoutAnyExisting dist/Stage3Repair_NodesToReInsert.geojson

+Since JOSM will also merge tags of nodes sharing the same coordinates of an imported GeoJSON, this is converted to .osm with

+    ./node_modules/.bin/geojsontoosm dist/Stage3Repair_NodesToReInsert.geojson > dist/Stage3Repair_NodesToReInsert.osm

+This is then uploaded with JOSM as a single changeset.

 ### Stage 4 - Matched addresses adding addr:flats